allakutkina/local_h5p_xapi/Readme.md

 Contact
 -----------------------
+- We are open to collaboration with the community regarding the plugin.
 - Please open new issues in this repository if you want to report bugs or suggest improvements.
   Include reproducible steps and any relevant logs when reporting bugs.